odpi/egeria/open-metadata-implementation/access-services/README.md

   The Governance Program OMAS provides the ability to maintain a governance program in the open metadata repositories.
 It is designed for governance and CDO tools.

-* **[information-view](information-view)** - create virtual views over data.

-  The Information View OMAS provides information on existing assets plus the ability to define views over these assets.
-This OMAS is used by BI reporting tools and virtualization/federation tools to configure their engines.

 * **[it-infrastructure](it-infrastructure)** - manage metadata about deployed infrastructure.

   The IT Infrastructure OMAS provides support for the design and planning of the information infrastructure